 Where I Stayed

 When I arrived they asked if I wanted a glass of wine…uhhh yes!
-And when I went to ask the valet where I could catch a cab to Underbelly they offered to drive me there, and pick me up!
-Nowadays a lot of hotel rooms look the same to me and it’s hard to impress but the service here was the best I’ve had in years.
+When I asked the valet where I could catch a cab to Underbelly they offered to drive me there.
+And also to pick me up!
+Nowadays a lot of hotel rooms look the same to me.
+It’s hard to impress but the service here was the best I’ve had in years.

 Best Places I Never Visited